Emily97/GenerativeDesign/P.1.2.2/01 Color Palettes From Rules/README.md

 ```js
 noLoop();
 ```
-Useful function, to stop a for loop effect on draw function
+Useful function, to stop a for loop effect on draw function.

 ```js
 function draw() {
   img.loadPixels();
 }
 ```
-This loads the pixels data for this image into the [pixels] attributes
+This loads the pixels data for this image into the [pixels] attributes.